dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "AFSS" in NBRCNT output ([table_GS_format_info_NBRCNT])

-The Asymptotic Fractions Brier Score (AFBS) is a special case of the Fractions Skill score where the entire domain is used as the single neighborhood.
+The Asymptotic Fractions Skill Score (AFSS) is a special case of the Fractions Skill score where the entire domain is used as the single neighborhood.
 This provides the user with information about the overall frequency bias of forecasts versus observations.
 The formula is the same as for FSS above, but with N=1 and the neighborhood size equal to the domain.

 Uniform Fractions Skill Score

 Called "UFSS" in NBRCNT output ([table_GS_format_info_NBRCNT])

-The Uniform Fractions Skill Score (AFBS) is a reference statistic for the Fractions Skill score based on a uniform distribution of the total forecast events across the grid.
+The Uniform Fractions Skill Score (UFSS) is a reference statistic for the Fractions Skill score based on a uniform distribution of the total forecast events across the grid.
 This no-skill forecast defines the UFSS, and thus a skilled forecast must have a higher value of FSS than the UFSS.
 Again, the formula is the same as for FSS as above, the forecast proportion in each neighborhood is the same, and is equivalent to the overall forecast event proportion.

 Forecast Rate